Mac Engel

 The parade has officially ended for Texas Rangers president Chris Young

-The Texas Rangers are 2 1/2 games out of first place American League West, or one fewer game than the New York Yankees trail the Tampa Rays for the top spot in the American League East.
+The Texas Rangers were 2 1/2 games out of first place in the American League West entering Tuesday, or one fewer game than the New York Yankees trailed the Tampa Rays for the top spot in the American League East.

 The state of Major League Baseball assures a large swath of teams are “around it,” including those that if you watch the games will tell you they’re not close.
 That includes the Rangers.